zhaobudaomingzi/ninja/README.md

 Reverse engineered `ChatGPT` proxy

-> Since `ArkoseLabs` is constantly updated and fixed, the project will be released with closed source patches.
-If you are worried about security issues, please do not use it.
+> The project has been released as closed source.

 ### Features